srun --pty bash -i

 You should now see the following screen:

-Use your normal normal University username/password to logon, and the following page should be displayed.
+Use your normal normal University username/password to log on, and the following page should be displayed.

 Click on the + to create a new session.

-Selection the session you wish to create - for this example we will create a RstudioPro Session
+Select the session you wish to create - for this example we will create a RstudioPro Session

 Leave the default parameters as they are and start the session.